atomix/atomix.github.io/atomix/docs/custom-resources.md

 }
 ```

-Commands to the state machine are implemented as public methods of the state machine which take a single `Commit` argument where the generic argument is the type of the command to accept:
+Commands to the state machine are implemented as public methods of the state machine which take a single [`Commit`][Commit] argument where the generic argument is the type of the command to accept:

 ```java
 public class ValueStateMachine extends ResourceStateMachine {